 You at 16 weeks

-Some women start feeling their baby’s movements now.
+You might start feeling your baby’s movements now.
 The feeling is often described as being like butterflies in your tummy.

 Don’t worry if you’re not feeling anything, though.
-Many women having their first baby don’t feel movements until somewhere between 18 and 22 weeks.
-But some women having their second or third baby might feel movements earlier.
+If it’s your first baby, you probably won’t feel movements until somewhere between 18 and 22 weeks.
+If you’ve had other children, you might feel movements earlier.

-Even if you’ve just found out that you’re pregnant, it’s never too late to stop smoking.
+Even if you’ve just found out that you’re pregnant, it’s never too late to stop smoking or vaping.
 If you stop, your baby will benefit straight away.

-Smoking in pregnancy increases the risk of miscarriage, premature birth or having a baby with lower than normal birth weight.
+Smoking or vaping in pregnancy increases the risk of miscarriage, premature birth or lower than expected birth weight in babies.
 Babies are also more at risk of infections and longer-term health problems like asthma.
-Smoking in pregnancy and after the birth also increases the risk of sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.
+Smoking or vaping in pregnancy and after the birth also increases the risk of sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.

-Ask other people not to smoke inside your house or car, or around you.
+Ask other people not to smoke or vape inside your house or car, or around you.

 Your baby when you’re 16 weeks pregnant

-- Your baby is about 11.5 cm long from head to bottom, and weighs about 110 gm.
+- Your baby is about 11.5 cm long from head to bottom and weighs about 110 g.

 - Your baby is cushioned by about 180 ml of amniotic fluid.

 - The umbilical cord is completely mature.
-It usually contains two arteries and one vein.
+It usually contains 2 arteries and 1 vein.

 - Toenails are forming, all the joints are working, and fingers and toes are moving.